oweb36/mws-docs/Premise/Megarchive Warehouse.md

 A door that leads to a magical and mysterious room is present.
 The door is unique in the way it opens, and there is a sign that reads "Repair, Service and Recovery" on top of it.
 This magic room is the room where the [residents](Characters.md) get recovered in when they die.
 A keyboard and a monitor is also next to the RSR room.
 This is where the other residents punch in the name of their dead friends to recover.

+The RSR can also repair injuries.
+It's useful, but rarely used.
+This injury healing feature is so rarely used that almost everyone forgot about the existence of this feature.